jasont2022/Projects/README.md

 ## Features
 This project has the following features:
-* Save game progress
+* Save, Load, Reset, and Exit game progress
-* Load pervious game progress
+* Multiple menus such as Main, Help, and Game
-* Resetting game
+* Play audio and music

 ## Getting Started
 Here are the following steps below to get started with the game: